-Powerline adapters may work with an extension lead or power strip but it can have an impact on speed and reliability.
-Surge protected extensions in particular may result in a very noticeable difference to performance, and might not work at all.
+Powerline adapters may work with an extension lead or power strip, but it can have an impact on speed and reliability.
+In particular, surge-protected extensions may result in a very noticeable difference to performance, and might not work at all.

-It can’t hurt to try so experiment with both.
-If you’re not transferring lots of big files, streaming HD movies or trying to get the maximum broadband speed at the other end then it might not matter, otherwise they should go straight into the wall for the best performance.
+If you’re not transferring lots of big files, streaming HD movies or trying to get the maximum broadband speed at the other end, then it might not matter.
+Otherwise, they should go straight into the wall for the best performance.

 Why is my powerline connection so slow?

 Distance from your router, other electrical items and the quality of your power lines can all have an impact.

 If performance is poor you should try other sockets and run a speed test at each point to find the best position.

 Some adapters have indicator lights which give a rough idea of the speed.